1.4: Applications of Biological Psychology

-Biological psychology and related neuroscience fields are extremely active areas of research.
-Billions of dollars are invested annually and tens of thousands of researchers are studying the brain and behavior.
-The vast undertaking to understand the brain will help unravel the mysteries of human nature and our human experience.
-In addition, research on the brain has impactful applications–it helps to heal brain damage and psychological disorders and guides the development of artificial intelligence and brain-compatible social policies (Eagleman & Downar, 2016).
+Biological psychology and related neuroscience fields are highly active areas of research.
+Billions of dollars are invested annually and tens of thousands of researchers study the brain and behavior.
+The vast endeavor to understand the brain will help unravel the mysteries of human nature and our human experience.
+Brain research also has impactful applications—it helps to heal brain damage and psychological disorders and guides the development of artificial intelligence and brain-compatible social policies (Eagleman & Downar, 2016).

 Healing the brain.
 Brain damage and psychological disorders affect tens of millions of people each year.
-Treatment and care of afflicted patients benefits greatly from basic brain science.
-Research on cellular and molecular mechanisms of the brain can lead to the development of new drugs, and ways to regrow neurons and increase neural plasticity.
-Researchers have developed mind-boggling new technology like transcranial magnetic stimulation that stimulates the brain with magnetic pulses and can treat depression, or deep brain stimulation that uses brain implants to treat diseases like Parkinson’s.
-Brain-computer interfaces that pick up brain signals, analyze them, and translate them into commands for an external device like a wheelchair or robotic arm can help people regain movement who have neuromuscular disorders including amyotrophic lateral sclerosis (ALS), spinal cord injury, or stroke (Figure 4).
+Basic brain science enhances patient care and treatment.
+Research on cellular and molecular mechanisms in the brain can lead to new drugs, ways to regrow neurons, and increased neural plasticity.
+Researchers have developed groundbreaking new technology like transcranial magnetic stimulation that stimulates the brain with magnetic pulses and can treat depression, or deep brain stimulation that uses brain implants to treat diseases like Parkinson’s.
+Brain-computer interfaces pick up brain signals, analyze them, and translate them into commands for devices like wheelchairs or robotic arms.
+These can help people regain movement who have neuromuscular disorders including amyotrophic lateral sclerosis (ALS), spinal cord injury, or stroke (Figure 4).

 Figure 4.
-Components of a typical system for Brain-Computer Interface that picks up brain signals, analyzes them, and translates them into commands to an external output device like a wheelchair or robotic arm.
+Components of a typical Brain-Computer Interface system that picks up brain signals, analyzes them, and translates them into commands to an external output device like a wheelchair or robotic arm.

 AI has recently made dramatic advances thanks to breakthroughs in “deep learning” and “reinforcement learning” methods (wherein learning is optimized by reinforcing or rewarding when desired outcomes occur).
-By incorporating principles from neuroscience, AI researchers have been able to improve the efficiency and accuracy of AI algorithms, resulting in significant advances in areas like computer vision, decision-making, and natural language processing.
-Those AI assistants you might have used, like ChatGPT and LLaMa for text generation or Stable Diffusion and DALL-E for image generation, built on principles discovered in brain science.
+By incorporating principles from neuroscience, AI researchers have improved the efficiency and accuracy of AI algorithms, resulting in significant advances in areas like computer vision, decision-making, and natural language processing.
+Popular AI tools for text generation (like ChatGPT, Claude, and LLaMa) and image creation (like Stable Diffusion and DALL-E) are built on principles derived from neuroscience.
 Finally, advances in AI that were inspired by neuroscience are now being applied back to neuroscience as tools to understand the brain.
-For example, AI and deep learning can be used to analyze neuroimaging data, build computational models to simulate and study the brain, and identify and predict the trajectory of psychological disorders or diseases like Alzheimer’s (Kreigeskorte & Douglas, 2018; Colliot, 2023).
+For example, AI and deep learning approaches can analyze neuroimaging data, build computational models to simulate and study the brain, and predict the trajectory of psychological disorders or diseases like Alzheimer’s (Kreigeskorte & Douglas, 2018; Colliot, 2023).

 Computer generated image of a brain.